+2 Kings 21:1-18 and 2 Chronicles 33:1-20.
 Manasseh was 12 years old when he became king in Jerusalem and he ruled for 55 years.
-He was wicked in God’s eyes causing the people to sin against God.
+He was wicked in God’s eyes, causing the people to sin against God.

 God used the king of Assyria to get King Manasseh to acknowledge God and follow Him.
-God did this by taking him prisoner to Babylon and waiting till King Manasseh prayed to his God before allowing Him back home and take up his kingship again.
+God did this by taking him prisoner to Babylon and waiting till King Manasseh prayed to his God before allowing him to return home and take up his kingship again.

-King Manasseh after his return from Babylon removed the foreign gods and images he had place in the Temple and in Jerusalem.
+After his return from Babylon, King Manasseh removed the foreign gods and images he had placed in the Temple and in Jerusalem.

 Manasseh in Hebrew means: Forgetfulness; to cause to forget.

 1 Manasseh began to reign at the age of twelve, and he reigned for 55 years in Jerusalem.
 His mother was named Hephzibah.
 2 He did what the LORD considered to be evil, following the despicable practices of the nations whom the LORD had expelled in full view of the people of Israel.
 3 He rebuilt the high places that his father Hezekiah had destroyed.
 He erected altars for Baal, crafted an Asherah, just as King Ahab of Israel had done, and worshipped and served the stars of heaven.
 4 He also built altars in the LORD’s Temple, about which the LORD had said, “In Jerusalem I will place my Name.”
 5 He built two altars to every star in the heavens in the two courts of the LORD’s Temple.
 6 He made his son into a burnt offering, practiced witchcraft, used divination, and consorted with mediums and spirit-channelers.
 He practiced many things that the LORD considered to be evil and provoked him.